-To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following two-step process.
+To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following three-step process.

 - Applicants must complete and submit the online application form of the Department of Foreign Affairs, Trade and Development (DFATD) available on this site and provide the supporting documents as requested.

-- Applicants must complete and submit the CSC online application from the China Scholarship Council (CSC) website as well as an application package submitted by mail.
+- Applicants must complete and submit the CSC online application on the China Scholarship Council (CSC) website as well as print and mail the application package to the Canadian Bureau for International Education (CBIE) in Ottawa, Canada.

 Late or incomplete submissions will not be considered.